ahouragorji/Visual-Instruction-System-Quest3/README.md

 # 3D Task Assistance on Meta Quest using DepthAPI

-This is a simple mixed-reality assistant that places animated 3D arrows directly onto real-world objects in your environment.
-You speak or type a command ("How to clean my room", "where are the books"), and the system breaks the task into steps, identifies the relevant objects in the scene, and anchors a guidance arrow on each one — aligned in 3D space using the Quest's own depth sensor.
+This is a simple mixed-reality assistant that places animated 3D overlays directly onto real-world objects in your environment.
+You speak or type a command ("How to clean my room", "where are the books"), and the system breaks the task into steps, identifies the relevant objects in the scene, and anchors a guidance overlay on each one — aligned in 3D space using the Quest's own depth sensor.

 No pre-built maps.
 No QR codes.
 No environment scanning sessions.
 One photo, one depth frame, one API call.